Take-Two Interactive Software (NASDAQ:TTWO) Issues Q4 2024 Earnings Guidance

-Take-Two Interactive Software (NASDAQ:TTWO – Get Free Report) issued an update on its fourth quarter 2024 earnings guidance on Thursday morning.
+Take-Two Interactive Software (NASDAQ:TTWO – Get Free Report) updated its fourth quarter 2024 earnings guidance on Thursday.
 The company provided EPS guidance of 0.000-0.110 for the period, compared to the consensus EPS estimate of 0.930.
 The company issued revenue guidance of $1.3 billion-$1.3 billion, compared to the consensus revenue estimate of $1.5 billion.
 Take-Two Interactive Software also updated its FY 2024 guidance to 2.220-2.320 EPS.

-Several equities analysts have recently issued reports on TTWO shares.
-Wedbush restated an outperform rating and set a $190.00 price objective on shares of Take-Two Interactive Software in a report on Friday.
-BMO Capital Markets assumed coverage on shares of Take-Two Interactive Software in a research note on Tuesday, January 9th.
-They set an outperform rating and a $200.00 price target on the stock.
-Stifel Nicolaus lifted their price objective on shares of Take-Two Interactive Software from $175.00 to $188.00 and gave the stock a buy rating in a research note on Thursday, January 25th.
-JPMorgan Chase & Co. dropped their price objective on shares of Take-Two Interactive Software from $188.00 to $180.00 and set an overweight rating on the stock in a report on Friday.
-Finally, Roth Mkm raised their target price on Take-Two Interactive Software from $168.00 to $185.00 and gave the stock a buy rating in a research note on Friday.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and sixteen have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock has an average rating of Moderate Buy and an average target price of $169.57.
+A number of equities analysts recently weighed in on the stock.
+Bank of America lowered shares of Take-Two Interactive Software from a buy rating to a neutral rating and set a $170.00 price objective for the company. in a report on Thursday, December 7th.
+Roth Mkm lifted their target price on shares of Take-Two Interactive Software from $168.00 to $185.00 and gave the stock a buy rating in a research report on Friday.
+Deutsche Bank Aktiengesellschaft raised shares of Take-Two Interactive Software from a hold rating to a buy rating and lifted their target price for the stock from $155.00 to $175.00 in a research report on Tuesday, November 14th.
+Truist Financial cut their target price on shares of Take-Two Interactive Software from $158.00 to $155.00 and set a buy rating for the company in a research report on Tuesday, October 31st.
+Finally, Wells Fargo & Company lifted their target price on shares of Take-Two Interactive Software from $170.00 to $193.00 and gave the stock an overweight rating in a research report on Thursday, February 1st.
+One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and sixteen have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of Moderate Buy and a consensus target price of $169.57.

-Take-Two Interactive Software (NASDAQ:TTWO – Get Free Report) last issued its quarterly earnings results on Wednesday, November 8th.
+Take-Two Interactive Software (NASDAQ:TTWO – Get Free Report) last released its quarterly earnings data on Wednesday, November 8th.
 The company reported ($3.20) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.02 by ($4.22).
-The business had revenue of $1.44 billion for the quarter, compared to analysts’ expectations of $1.43 billion.
-Take-Two Interactive Software had a positive return on equity of 3.00% and a negative net margin of 26.90%.
-The business’s revenue for the quarter was down 4.0% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $0.72 EPS.
-Research analysts anticipate that Take-Two Interactive Software will post 1.54 earnings per share for the current year.
+Take-Two Interactive Software had a negative net margin of 26.90% and a positive return on equity of 3.00%.
+The business had revenue of $1.44 billion for the quarter, compared to the consensus estimate of $1.43 billion.
+During the same quarter in the prior year, the business posted $0.72 earnings per share.
+Take-Two Interactive Software’s revenue for the quarter was down 4.0% on a year-over-year basis.
+On average, equities analysts predict that Take-Two Interactive Software will post 1.54 earnings per share for the current fiscal year.

 Insider Activity

-In other news, Director Michael Sheresky sold 244 shares of Take-Two Interactive Software stock in a transaction dated Friday, November 24th.
-The shares were sold at an average price of $156.40, for a total value of $38,161.60.
-Following the sale, the director now owns 63,905 shares in the company, valued at $9,994,742.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-In related news, CEO Strauss Zelnick sold 8,000 shares of the business’s stock in a transaction that occurred on Wednesday, December 6th.
-The stock was sold at an average price of $157.15, for a total transaction of $1,257,200.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Michael Sheresky sold 244 shares of the stock in a transaction on Friday, November 24th.
-The shares were sold at an average price of $156.40, for a total value of $38,161.60.
-Following the completion of the transaction, the director now directly owns 63,905 shares of the company’s stock, valued at $9,994,742.
+In other news, insider Daniel P. Emerson sold 638 shares of the stock in a transaction that occurred on Wednesday, December 6th.
+The shares were sold at an average price of $157.80, for a total transaction of $100,676.40.
+Following the transaction, the insider now directly owns 130,868 shares in the company, valued at $20,650,970.40.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In related news, CEO Strauss Zelnick sold 8,000 shares of the stock in a transaction that occurred on Wednesday, December 6th.
+The shares were sold at an average price of $157.15, for a total transaction of $1,257,200.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, insider Daniel P. Emerson sold 638 shares of the stock in a transaction that occurred on Wednesday, December 6th.
+The shares were sold at an average price of $157.80, for a total transaction of $100,676.40.
+Following the sale, the insider now directly owns 130,868 shares of the company’s stock, valued at approximately $20,650,970.40.
 The disclosure for this sale can be found here.
-Insiders have sold 31,488 shares of company stock worth $4,966,793 in the last quarter.
+Over the last ninety days, insiders have sold 31,488 shares of company stock worth $4,966,793.
 Corporate insiders own 1.37% of the company’s stock.

 Institutional Investors Weigh In On Take-Two Interactive Software